dgeb/json-api/format/index.md

 A JSON object **MUST** be at the root of every JSON API document.
 This object defines a document's "top level".

-A document's top level **SHOULD** contain a representation of the primary resource, or collection of resources, keyed either by the resource type or the generic key `"data"`.
+A document's top level **SHOULD** contain a representation of the resource or collection of resources primarily targeted by a request (i.e. the "primary resource(s)").

+The primary resource(s) **SHOULD** be keyed either by their resource type or the generic key `"data"`.

-A document's top level **MAY** also have the following keys:
+A document's top level **MAY** also have the following members:

 * `"meta"`: meta-information about a resource, such as pagination.
 * `"links"`: URL templates to be used for expanding resources' relationships URLs.
-* `"linked"`: a collection of resource objects, grouped by type, that are linked to the primary resource(s) and/or each other.
+* `"linked"`: a collection of resource objects, grouped by type, that are linked to the primary resource(s) and/or each other (i.e. "linked resource(s)").

-No other keys should be present at the top level of a document.
+No other members should be present at the top level of a document.

 ### Resource Representations

 This section describes how resources can be represented throughout a JSON API document.
-It applies to primary resources, which are present at the top level of a document, as well as linked resources.
+It applies to primary as well as linked resources.

 #### Singular Resource Representations